 Stony Brook University Hospital (SBUH) has been named one of America’s 100 Best Hospitals™ for 2021 in coronary intervention and cardiac and stroke care by Healthgrades, the first organization in the country to rate hospital quality based on actual clinical outcomes, placing SBUH in the top two percent of hospitals nationwide.

-And, the Cardiothoracic Surgery Division at Stony Brook University Heart Institute has received two back-to-back three-star rating — the highest rating — from The Society of Thoracic Surgeons (STS) for overall patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery.
+And, the Cardiothoracic Surgery Division at Stony Brook University Heart Institute has received the distinguished three-star rating — the highest rating — from The Society of Thoracic Surgeons (STS) for overall patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery.

 We were the first medical center on Long Island to offer robotic-assisted heart surgery.
 In addition to robotic-assisted heart surgery, Stony Brook also offers considerable expertise in minimally invasive valve procedures, left ventricular assist device (VAD) implantation and advanced aortic procedures, including stenting and endovascular repair.